MubashirMalik/learning-angular/notes.md

 - Components are directives!
 Directives with templates.
 - **Two-way-binding:** Read & Write data from & to input field.
 - Register directive by importing `FormsModule` in imports.
+- `name ` attribute is required for ngModel to work.
 ```ts
 title = ''